GDGVIT/Admin-Panel/README.md

 	12. Check alignment in modify attendance, create event, create meeting.
 	13. Email address bug in club member.
 	15. Implement and do the required changes in backend and frontend for making it available for all clubs and chapters.
-	16. View attendance UI is not proper (check on second click on event tab).